upbeduco/EstrAlg-Python/src/c05_SORT/Exercises.md

 ## Exercise 8: Extend SortingComparison
 - Add your own sorting algorithm implementation (e.g., BubbleSort or HeapSort) to the SortingComparison module.
+- Also, include Python's built-in `list.sort()` method and the `sorted()` function in your comparison.
 - Compare its performance with the existing algorithms on various list sizes.
 - Present your results and analyze the efficiency of your algorithm.

 ## Exercise 9: Sorting Algorithm Selection
-- Given different types of input data (e.g., nearly sorted, reverse sorted, random, with many duplicates), recommend the most suitable sorting algorithm from the provided implementations.
+- Given different types of input data (e.g., nearly sorted, reverse sorted, random, with many duplicates), recommend the most suitable sorting algorithm from the provided implementations, *including Python's built-in `list.sort()` and `sorted()`*.
 - Justify your choices based on algorithm characteristics and empirical results.

 ## Exercise 10: Space Complexity and In-Place Sorting